zymap/pulsar/site2/docs/functions-develop.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 ### User config
-When you run or update Pulsar Functions created using SDK, you can pass arbitrary key/values to them with the command line with the `--userConfig` flag.
+When you run or update Pulsar Functions created using SDK, you can pass arbitrary key/values to them with the command line with the `--user-config` flag.
 Key/values must be specified as JSON.
 The following function creation command passes a user configured key/value to a function.

 ```bash
 $ bin/pulsar-admin functions create \